 The Israeli hospital system has treated the thousands of patients who were injured during the horrific events of October 7, and in the fighting since in the south and north.
-In parallel, all hospitals in Israel have been preparing for a potential expansion of the rocket fire to impact much larger areas of the country.

-Jewish Federations have supported twenty-seven general hospitals and four rehabilitation hospitals to purchase urgently needed medical equipment to rapidly strengthen their emergency response capabilities.
-Each hospital was given an allocation based on a few factors: The number of wounded it treated, location within the country (priority to north and south), size of the hospital, and emergency needs.
+Jewish Federations supported twenty-seven general hospitals and four rehabilitation hospitals in purchasing urgently needed medical equipment to rapidly strengthen their emergency response capabilities.
 In addition, ten psychiatric hospitals have been supported to provide mental health services to those most affected by the war